camunda/camunda-docs/docs/self-managed/reference-architecture/manual/manual-overview.md

 Other deployment options, such as containerized deployments or managed services, might offer more convenience and automation.
 However, the Single JAR method gives you the flexibility to tailor the deployment to your exact needs, which can be beneficial for complex or highly customized environments.

 We will later go into the details but be aware that not everything is part of this Single JAR.
-Have a look at the documentation on the orchestration and management cluster separation. <!-- TODO: add a link reference from reference arch  -->
+Have a look at [the documentation](/self-managed/reference-architecture/reference-architecture.md#orchestration-cluster-vs-web-modeler-and-console) on the orchestration and management cluster separation.

 ## Before You Start